Power spectra and autocovariances of level spacings beyond the Dyson conjecture

-between the auto-covariances $\delta I_{|k|}$ of level spacings and their power spectrum $S^{\rm sp}_\infty (\omega)$~~\cite{Rem-spacings-eigenlevels}, the latter being equivalently defined by Eqs.~(\ref{PS-spacings}) and (\ref{PS-levels-stationary}) below.
+between the autocovariances $\delta I_{|k|}$ of level spacings and their power spectrum $S^{\rm sp}_\infty (\omega)$~~\cite{Rem-spacings-eigenlevels}, the latter being equivalently defined by Eqs.~(\ref{PS-spacings}) and (\ref{PS-levels-stationary}) below.
 Here, $z=e^{i\omega}$ whilst $\sigma_0(t; \zeta=1-z)$ belongs to a one-parameter family of the fifth Painlev\'e transcendent defined by Eqs.~(\ref{PV-eq-0}) and (\ref{bc-zero-0}).
-Equation (\ref{main-01}) is the {\it first main result} of the paper.
+Equation (\ref{main-01}) is the {\it first main result} of this Letter.
 Notice, that contrary to the level spacing distribution Eq.~(\ref{LSD-PV}), described in terms of the fifth Painlev\'e transcendent $\sigma_0(t;\zeta)$ at $\zeta=1$, a more detailed knowledge of $\sigma_0(t;\zeta)$ -- on the entire unit circle $|1-\zeta|=1$ -- is needed to account for {\it correlations} of level spacings.

-Viewed as a Fourier series, Eq.~(\ref{main-01}) can be inverted to bring a nonperturbative representation of auto-covariances $\delta I_{|k|}$ for all $k \in {\mathbb Z}$, see Eq.~(\ref{inv-exact}) below.
-It can further be used to generate an asymptotic expansion for auto-covariances of level spacings as $k\rightarrow\infty$.
-In particular, we derive the first three terms of such an expansion:
+Viewed as a Fourier series, Eq.~(\ref{main-01}) can be inverted to bring a nonperturbative representation of autocovariances $\delta I_{|k|}$ for all $k \in {\mathbb Z}$ [see Eq.~(\ref{inv-exact}) below].
+Such an exact representation is potentially useful for both numerical and analytical analysis of $\delta I_{|k|}$.
+Leaving the former, computationally demanding route for a future study, we shall opt for the latter, aiming to generate an asymptotic expansion for autocovariances of level spacings as $k\rightarrow\infty$.
+In particular, we derive the first three terms of such an expansion,

+where $\gamma=0.5772...$ is the Euler constant.
 While the leading-order term in Eq.~(\ref{main-02}) merely validates the Dyson conjecture [Eq.~(\ref{Dyson-conjecture})], the subleading $k^{-4}\log k$ and $k^{-4}$ terms (to be denoted $\delta I_k^S$) are completely new.
-Equation~(\ref{main-02}) is the {\it second main result} of the paper.
+Equation~(\ref{main-02}) is the {\it second main result} of this Letter.